altescy/moco/README.md

 `moco` is a lightweight MCP hub/proxy that aggregates multiple MCP servers and provides built-in security controls.

-This repository is still in an early stage, and behavior/configuration may change.

 ## Docs

 - [Documentation Index](docs/index.md)